Getting Started With Yoga

 Your teacher or providers should be able to show you how to modify poses, changing the position of the body to make the pose less intense and less challenging.
 Listen to your body, and change poses when they cause you discomfort.

 You can adapt your yoga practice as your body changes.
-Continue to talk with your providers about your exercise routine over time.
+Continue to talk with your providers about your exercise status over time.